basisproject/paper/src/05-banking.md

 ## Governance

 The regional bank, like other regionally-operated companies, would be run by a regionally-elected director.
-This director would likely have a background in banking and would make high-level decisions regarding the structure and operations of the regional bank, would be responsible for executing the wills of the region's desired allocations.
+This director would likely have a background in banking and would make high-level decisions regarding the structure and operations of the regional bank, and would be responsible for executing the financial will of the region.

+## Allocation

-The region itself would vote on a desired allocation of funds.
-For instance, the region may decide that it wants the regional bank to invest 30% of its funds in agriculture, 30% in energy technology, and allocate the rest at its discretion.
+The region itself would decide on a desired allocation of funds.
+For instance, the region may decide that it wants the regional bank to invest 30% of its funds in agriculture, 30% in energy technology, and allocate the remaining 40% at its discretion.
 It may also determine the overall risk: 50% of funds in stable loans, 30% in medium-risk loans, and 20% in the venture capital fund.

+The regional allocation would also control subsidies.
+The region might decide that to attract new members, housing should not be at-cost but instead 80% of cost.
+It might decide that 70% of all medical costs should be subsidized.
+The regional bank would oversee these allocations to the various regional housing and health care companies.

-It would be the regional bank director's job to see that the regional bank matches the will of the region (within some acceptable threshold).
-A director that allocates funds as desired while also making a modest profit would likely be re-elected.
+It would be the regional bank director's job to see that the regional bank's actions matches the will of the region (within some acceptable threshold).
+A director that allocates funds as desired while also making a modest profit would likely be re-appointed.

 ## Transparency